symfony/symfony/UPGRADE-3.3.md

 Yaml
 ----

+ * Omitting the key of a mapping is deprecated and will throw a `ParseException` in Symfony 4.0.

  * The constructor arguments `$offset`, `$totalNumberOfLines` and `$skippedLineNumbers` of the `Parser` class are deprecated and will be removed in 4.0